swenstone/devcontainer/README.md

-# swenstone/images
+# swenstone/devcontainer

-swenstone server and container images.
+devcontainer for use on swenstone mobile app development projects.